 There are countless rapid weight loss diet plans and they seem to be doing some good to one celebrity or the other.
 Actress Jamie Pressly swears by the Cabbage Soup diet while Reese Witherspoon and Jennifer Aniston endorse the baby food (yuck!) diet.
 Demi Moore credits her wow body to the raw food diet and Kim Kardashian’s secret mantra is the Cookie Diet.

-On the other hand the disadvantages that come with these insane techniques to lose weight fast overshadow any possible benefit you might like to credit them with.
+On the other hand, the disadvantages that come with these insane techniques to lose weight fast overshadow any possible benefit you might like to credit them with.
 The rapid weight loss they bring about is unsafe and unsustainable.
-According to Mayo Clinic sustainable weight loss is one where you lose no more than one or two pounds every week.
+According to Mayo Clinic, sustainable weight loss is one where you lose no more than one or two pounds every week.
 Anything more than that is a potential health risk.
 It can lead to loss of lean tissues and muscle mass.
-In addition, these celebrity weight loss diet plans do not provide your body with the essential nutrition it needs to carry on day to day function.
+In addition, these celebrity weight loss diet plans do not provide your body with the essential nutrition it needs to carry on the day to day function.

-Personally, I prefer long term weight loss to rapid weight loss that is promised by fad diets.
+Personally, I prefer long-term weight loss to rapid weight loss that is promised by fad diets.
 Besides, what good can these diets do to you, if they can’t guarantee to keep the weight off you for good?
-You starve yourself, restrict the kind of food you eat, and deny yourself wholesome meals for what?
+You starve yourself, restrict the kind of food you eat and deny yourself wholesome meals for what?
 Just so you can put on all that weight the moment you get back to a normal diet?